 Question 1.
 Are these particular tests appropriate for use in infants below the age of 2 years?

-No. The HIV antigen/antibody assays listed above detect HIV antibody that could be passively transferred from infected mothers to their infants.
-The appropriate tests to aid in the diagnosis of infant HIV infectioninclude1:
+No. The HIV antigen/antibody assay listed above detects HIV antibodies that could be passively transferred from infected mothers to their infants.
+The appropriate tests to aid in the diagnosis of infant HIV infection include1,10:

 - HIV-1 RNA, Qualitative TMA (test code16185[X])

 - HIV-1 DNA, Qualitative PCR (test code 8401[X])

 - HIV-2 DNA-RNA, Qualitative RT-PCR (test code 34977[X])

 Question 2.
 Who should be screened for the presence of HIV infection?

 The latest (2006) Centers for Disease Control and Prevention (CDC) recommendations for HIV testing of individuals encountered in healthcare settings include2: